2010kohtep/CoF_Manager/README.md

 I can not be sure about the possibility of being banned by the VAC system, however, during the entire testing and development of CoF Manager, I did not receive a single ban.
 Moreover, there is not a single mention of VAC blocking in Cry of Fear on the Internet.

 If you in doubt, you can use the No-Steam version of the game.

+## How to compile?

+Use Visual Studio 2019 to compile the project.